wangjiandong-139/MiniRAG/README.md

 ## Dataset: LiHua-World

 LiHua-World is a dataset specifically designed for on-device RAG scenarios, containing one year of chat records from a virtual user named LiHua.
 The dataset includes three types of questions: single-hop, multi-hop, and summary, with each question paired with manually annotated answers and supporting documents.
+For more details, please refer to the [README of LiHua-World](./dataset/LiHua-World/README.md) dataset.